ReenaMalipatil/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Code Book
-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the resulting data fields in 'TidyData.txt'

 Identifiers
 subject - The ID of the test subject